 At this point, you’ve taken the time to gather your thoughts, are able to think more clearly, and you’ve decided to act instead of react.
 By now, you’re ready to respond.

 Take a look back at the original example.
 Consider how David could have reacted in a less offensive (to his father) way.
 Here’s one possible response: “I’m sorry that happened.
 Want to talk about it?”
 If his father asks for help he can’t give, David is now prepared to respond in a way that will help both David and his father to feel much better about the conversation and each other.

 If you’d like more information about impulse and anger management strategies, have some questions for me or would just like to give me some feedback on this post, I’d love to hear from you.
-Check out my contact information.
-Or post a response to this post, and I’ll be sure to reply.
+Please contact me now, and I’ll be sure to reply.